ropensci/drake/README.md

 Memoization is the strategic caching of the return values of functions.
 Every time a memoized function is called with a new set of arguments, the return value is saved for future use.
 Later, whenever the same function is called with the same arguments, the previous return value is salvaged, and the function call is skipped to save time.
 The [memoise package](https://github.com/r-lib/memoise) is an excellent implementation of memoization in R.

 However, memoization does not go far enough.
-In reality, the return value of a function depends not only on the function body and the arguments, but also on any nested functions and global variables, the dependencies of those dependencies, and so on upstream. `Drake` surpasses [memoise](https://github.com/r-lib/memoise) because it uses the *entire dependency network graph* of a project to decide which pieces need to be rebuilt and which ones can be skipped.
+In reality, the return value of a function depends not only on the function body and the arguments, but also on any nested functions and global variables, the dependencies of those dependencies, and so on upstream. `drake` surpasses [memoise](https://github.com/r-lib/memoise) because it uses the *entire dependency network graph* of a project to decide which pieces need to be rebuilt and which ones can be skipped.

 Knitr
 -----